Water Quality in Stillwater, Oklahoma

 But there’s no reason to lose hope.
 There are things you can do in your household as well as things you can do at a community level.

-- Use Berkey filters with activated carbon to filter out 17 of the 18 contaminants (94.4%) in your drinking water.
+- Use Berkey filters with activated carbon to filter out over 90% of contaminants in your drinking water.

-- Berkey filters can also remove up to 99.99% of Lead in Stillwater water.
+- Berkey filters can also remove up to 99.99% of Lead in Stillwater’s water.

-- Brita can filter 10 (including Lead depending on the filter).
+- Brita can filter 13 and Lead depending on the filter.

 - Note: We may receive a commission if you decide to purchase filters through links on this page.